-Catalog Year: 2020-2021
+Catalog Year: 2021-2022

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Highly-qualified Mason anthropology majors may apply to the accelerated master's degree program.
-If accepted, students will be able to earn both a BA and a MA in anthropology after satisfactory completion of 144 credits, sometimes within 5 years.
+Highly-qualified undergraduates may be admitted to the bachelor's/accelerated master's program and obtain a BA in Anthropology and a MA in Anthropology in an accelerated time-frame after satisfactory completion of a minimum of 138 credits.
 Students with both a BA and MA have a competitive advantage when applying to PhD programs in anthropology.
-See AP.6.7 Bachelor's/Accelerated Master's Degrees.

 Students in an accelerated degree program must fulfill all university requirements for the master's degree.
 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions Policies and Bachelor's/Accelerated Master's Degree policies.
 For information specific to the accelerated MA in Anthropology, see Application Requirements and Deadlines.

 Students will be considered for admission into the BAM Pathway after completion of a minimum of 60 credits and additional unit-specific criteria.